UnHype: CLIP-Guided Hypernetworks for Dynamic LoRA Unlearning: Experiments

 \subsection{Celebrity Removal}

 We simultaneously erase 100 target celebrities while preserving 100 non-target public figures using a single model.
-To effectively disentangle such a large number of specific identities, we employ a larger text encoder (\texttt{nvidia/NV-Embed-v2}) for this specific task as the input to the Hypernetwork, while the diffusion model retains the standard CLIP encoder to ensure fair comparison.
-This enhancement is particularly justified given our shift from per-concept fine-tuning to amortized inference.
-Unlike baseline methods that train separate parameters for each identity \citep{lu2024mace}, our framework consolidates all 100 targets into a single hypernetwork, necessitating a more expressive embedding space to prevent interference between identities sharing the same model weights.
+Unlike baseline methods that train separate parameters for each identity \citep{lu2024mace}, our framework consolidates all 100 targets into a single hypernetwork, with the CLIP-conditioned weight generator routing erasure on a per-prompt basis to prevent interference between identities.
 Following MACE~\citep{lu2024mace}, we apply 5 prompt templates per celebrity and evaluate with the GIPHY Celebrity Detector~\citep{hasty2019giphy}. \textit{Efficacy} $\text{Acc}_e$ measures the percentage of the images in which the target celebrities remain recognizable, while \textit{Specificity} $\text{Acc}_s$ applies the same metric to non-target celebrities.
 To quantify the overall trade-off between effective erasure and preservation, we compute the harmonic mean of efficacy and specificity $H_o$:

 Further details regarding the evaluation protocol are provided in Appendix~\ref{app:celebrity_removal}.
-As can be seen in Table \ref{tab:celeb}, while our standard implementation remains competitive with leading methods, equipping \our with the more expressive encoder unlocks superior capabilities, allowing it to outperform the current state-of-the-art.
+As can be seen in Table \ref{tab:celeb}, \our{} achieves the best results in efficacy, specificity, and the harmonic trade-off score, while maintaining competitive FID performance.
+The per-step cost of \our{} is comparable to standard LoRA fine-tuning (see the training time comparison in Appendix~\ref{app:training_time}).
+The efficiency gain stems from amortization: a single run jointly handles all target concepts, whereas per-concept methods require $N$ independent runs.